Franc-Zar/CTFsWriteups/1337-Intigriti-CTF-2024/crypto/schrodingers-pad/schrodingers_pad.md

 ```

 The previous operation generates a 160-character session key composed of ASCII letters (both uppercase and lowercase) and digits, then encodes it into bytes.
-The key is re-computed in different sessions but is persistent in the .
+The key is re-computed in different sessions but is persistent in the same one.

 ```python
 client_socket.send(